aws-samples/network-access-analyzer-multi-account-analysis/README.md

 Bash scripting is used to automate the provisioning and analysis of Network Access Analyzer scopes across multiple AWS accounts in parallel.

-A Network Access Analyzer scope is provisioned across all AWS accounts and specified regions to identify all permitted data paths originating from the Internet (IGW) to an ENI (Elastic Network Interface).
+A Network Access Analyzer scope is provisioned across all AWS accounts and specified regions.

 The findings are then processed via a Python script, data extracted, and then a consolidated CSV file is created and uploaded to a provisioned S3 bucket, and/or import into Security Hub.